Electric vehicles and congestion charges

 Do electric vehicles pay congestion charges?

-Whether electric vehicle drivers have to pay congestion charges depends on where and when they drive.
+Whether electric vehicle drivers have to pay congestion charges depends primarily on the vehicle's emissions.

 Looking for electric vehicle insurance?